miskolczy/portfolio-nuxtjs/content/portfolio/coffee-and-cigarettes.md

 ---
-In the movie ‹Coffee and Cigarettes› by Jim Jarmusch the ‹dialogue› takes up an important role.
-I created a book for the movie in which the script and scenes of the movie come together in a dialogue.
+In the movie ‹Coffee and Cigarettes› by Jim Jarmusch ‹dialogue› takes up an important role.
+I created a book based on the movie in which the script and scenes of the movie come together in a dialogue.
 In spoken dialogues the text takes the lead, in silent moments the image does.
 Exact time references of the scenes serve the reader to navigate between text and visual world.